sickozell/SickoCV/README.md

 A trigger on RESET input will reset the toggle state.

-NOTE: input triggers are considered high when greater than 0v.
+NOTE: input trigger threshold is +1v.

 ## bToggler8